ApamaCommunity/pysys-vscode-extension/README.md

 Python and the PySys framework are required to use this extension.

-The extension will use the python and pysys that are currently on the path.
+The extension will use the python and PySys that are currently on the path.
 The status bar will show the version of PySys found.
 ![problems tab](images/version.png)

 ___The extension will not load if python or PySys are not detected.___

+# Features

 ## PySys view